canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

       $ dpkg -s maas | grep Version

-   If the wrong version is installed, fixing the problem (presumably an out-of-date mirror repository or a problem with the ``maas/stable`` PPA) and upgrading may work.
+   If the wrong version is installed, fixing the problem (presumably an out-of-date mirror repository or a problem with the ``maas/stable`` PPA), upgrading may work.
 If you upgrade from an earlier version of MAAS, be sure to select the option to upgrade all the configuration files when the package manager asks about this.